RapidAI/RapidPaper/README.md

 # RapidPaper
-Translate papers with Egnlish into Chinese.
+A tool designed for translating academic papers from English to Chinese.